Impressionism: Sculpture

 While Edgar Degas was primarily known as a painter in his lifetime, he began to pursue the medium of sculpture later in his artistic career in the 1880s.
 He created as many as 150 sculptures during his lifetime.
 Degas preferred the medium of wax for his sculptures because it allowed him to make changes, start over, and further explore the modelling process.
 Only one of Degas's sculptures, Little Dancer of Fourteen Years, was exhibited in his lifetime, which was exhibited at the Sixth Impressionist Exhibition in 1881.
 Little Dancer proved to be controversial with critics.
 Some considered Degas to have overthrown sculptural traditions in the same way that Impressionism had overthrown the traditions of painting.
 Others found it to be ugly.
-Following the Degas's death in 1917, his heirs authorized bronze castings from 73 of the artist's sculptures.
+Following the Degas's death in 1917, his heirs authorised bronze castings from 73 of the artist's sculptures.

-The sculptor Auguste Rodin is sometimes called an Impressionist for the way he used roughly modeled surfaces to suggest transient light effects.
+The sculptor Auguste Rodin is sometimes called an Impressionist for the way he used roughly modelled surfaces to suggest transient light effects.
 The sculptor Medardo Rosso has also been called an Impressionist.

 Some Russian artists created Impressionistic sculptures of animals in order to break away from old world concepts.
 Their works have been described as endowing birds and beasts with new spiritual characteristics.

 Photography and film

 While his photographs are less known than his paintings or his sculptures, Edgar Degas also pursued photography later in his life.
 His photographs were never exhibited during his lifetime, and not much attention was given to them following his death.
 It was not until the late 20th century that scholars started to take interest in Degas's photographs.

-Pictorialist photographers, whose work is characterized by soft focus and atmospheric effects, have also been called Impressionists.
-These Impressionist photographers used various techniques such as photographing subjects out of focus, using soft focus lenses or pinhole lenses, and manipulating the gum bichromate process to create images that resembled Impressionist paintings.
+Pictorialist photographers, whose work is characterised by soft focus and atmospheric effects, have also been called Impressionists.
+These Impressionist photographers used various techniques such as photographing subjects out of focus, using soft focus or pinhole lenses, and manipulating the gum bichromate process to create images that resembled Impressionist paintings.

 French Impressionist Cinema is a term applied to a loosely defined group of films and filmmakers in France from 1919 to 1929, although these years are debatable.
-French Impressionist filmmakers include Abel Gance, Jean Epstein, Germaine Dulac, Marcel L'Herbier, Louis Delluc, and Dmitry Kirsanoff.
+French Impressionist filmmakers include Abel Gance, Jean Epstein, Germaine Dulac, Marcel L'Herbier, Louis Delluc, and Dimitri Kirsanoff.